maitag/peote-view-origin/README.md

 ####Why this tool ?

-- handle imagedata and procedural shadercode equal
+- handle imagedata and procedural shadercode equally
-- power of haxe-lime multiplatform code generation ( haxe -> cpp+js+.+..+... )
+- the power of haxe-lime multiplatform code generation ( haxe -> cpp+js+.+..+... )
 - better sync over network by element-indices (to avoid deep object-serialization)
 - simplifying opengl-usage (using power of 3d accelerated hardware in other Dimensions;)
 - transition-rendering by gpu to reduce datatransfer (more time for game-logic on cpu)